LadipoSanni/nkwadoma_fe/README.md

 This will start keycloak on http://localhost:8082, username is "admin" and password is "admin"

-please run docker-compose up to initialize the Docker containers.
-This command will automatically spin up Dockerized Postgres database
-Keycloak server
-Nkwadoma Backend application
-PS: The backend application will exit at first docker compose up run, and you'll need the keycloak server up and running to restart it.
-The keycloak server will run on http//localhost:8082 -go to your browser and paste the keycloak url http//localhost:8082 -login with the username provided in the docker compose file -create the realm = nkwadoma
+-go to your browser and paste the keycloak url http//localhost:8082 -login with the username provided in the docker compose file -create the realm = nkwadoma